Ayam Icon

 • 4.2 I cannot see the control points of NURBS curves to edit them, even though the right modelling action ("Edit Points") is active.

-This is probably caused by a broken OpenGL implementation.
-Bad OpenGL implementations known are: Mesa DRI for a range of graphics cards with ATI chipsets (vendor: VA Linux Systems, Inc), and Mesa 4.0.4.
 Mesa 5.0 and 5.0.1 are known to work.
 To resolve this, install a recent Mesa in the system or install it somewhere else and point Ayam to it via LD_LIBRARY_PATH, or compile it statically (make linux-static) and re-compile Ayam with this static OpenGL library (adapt GLINCDIR and GLLIBS in the Ayam Makefile).
 Yes, unfortunately, you will then lose hardware acceleration in Ayam.
 But this is not too bad if your machine is moderately fast.

 You may also try to change the preference setting "Modeling/HandleSize".
 Some OpenGL implementations just allow point sizes of 5 at maximum.